Graduate Assessment Exams

 • There is no fee to take a Graduate Assessment Exam.

-• The GAE will be administered in the Lewis Building, room 1208.
+• The GAE will be administered in the DePaul Center, Lower Level, C102.

 GAE Proctoring

-The other GAEs have to be taken with a live proctor.
+All the other GAEs can be taken at the loop or with a remote proctor.
 Learn what are acceptable and unacceptable proctors.

 • Photo identification is required.
 The Proctors can deny the exam to anyone unable to provide a state-issued photo ID, DePaul photo ID card, or passport.